 Step 3 ) Go to Settings -> BusinessPress -> Preferences to start managing the plugin preferences.

-Step 3-a ) The following image Security Preferences allows you to enable the following options.
+Step 4 ) The following image Security Preferences allows you to enable the following options.

 Disable Security Preferences